U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xC - Client-Side Attacks/Delivery Methods/File Attachment/Implant/Cross Platform/Payloads/One-Liners/Cryptcat.md

 #### 1.2.1 - Linux

-Install directly in the system.
+TODO: Install directly in the system.

 ```